ttasterisco/ttasterisco.github.com/_posts/2014-06-10-apple-is-the-new-old-microsoft.md

  has the gotcha that you must control the market to be successful - once you slip (rails, ios), you're in big trouble

+what about dogfooding? if most valley developers and designers don't work with windows, that means what they're building will never get the same level of experience as with other platforms - and no, testing if things work in windows is not the same as constantly using windows (remember facebook's android enforcement on their employees?) do you really believe anyone developing webapps today has windows 8's touch mode in mind when developing a website?
+I can assure you many do put apple's retina display support as a priority though.